 Each of them hosts more than one family.
-The trekking through the dense forest is a bit challenging in some points, and it takes 1.30 to 2 hrs.
+Trekking through the dense forest is a bit challenging at some points, and it takes 1.30 to 2 hrs.

 After the welcoming meeting with the chief of the village, I have a stroll around the area until I reach a hill with a beautiful view of Wae Rebo.
 Later I have dinner and my night rest in a traditional house with other 20 tourists (entrance in Wae Rebo Village 225.000 IDR x night- all included).

 After breakfast, we descend from the village to Denge where we go on our trip.
 We stop at Cancar village viewpoint to see the Spider web Rice Field.